Rover656/FNNLib/Documentation/manual/scene-management.md

 ## Loading scenes

-You can load scenes either as a single scene, an additive scene, or a scene that is additively loaded in the server, but is a single scene on the client.
-Single and additive scenes work exactly the same as in Unity's own manager.
-However the third case is managed using packing information, to spawn the scenes away from one another on the server so that the scenes don't interfere with one another.
+You can load scenes either as a single scene, an [additive scene](https://docs.unity3d.com/ScriptReference/SceneManagement.LoadSceneMode.Additive.html) (Basically, where multiple scenes are loaded at once and overlap one another), or a scene that is additively loaded in the server, but is only a single scene on the client.
+The latter is managed using packing information, to spawn the scenes away from one another on the server so that the scenes don't interfere with one another.
 This is so that host mode does not render all scenes at once, as they will be offscreen until the host moves into them.

 You can load a single scene by simply calling:

+> Note: You must add the scene (and it's packing data if use use the third loading mode) to the NetworkManager's list of networked scenes before loading it, otherwise the scene will not load and an exception will be thrown.

 ```c#
 NetworkSceneManager.LoadScene("sceneName");